-I am considered an “influencer” by some PR firms around town.
-I’m also considered Media in many circles.
+I am considered an Influencer and Media in many circles.
 What that means is that I have a big mouth and am willing to try and document my experiences with new and interesting things.
 Especially if they are something my readers will find interesting and don’t cause a conflict of interest with my core business – CheapEats Restaurant Guides.

 I’m open to pitches of all types, you never know what new thing will catch my eye.
 Though pitches that are clear, align to my interests and give me a clear call-to-action are far more likely to get a response than a straight press release, which I often delete before I get to the bottom (where unfortunately some people add the personal bits.)